vgmstream/vgmstream/README.md

 played, making renaming is unnecessary (may need to adjust plugin priority in player's options).

+Also be aware that some plugins can tell the player they handle some extension, then not actually play it.
+This makes the file unplayable as vgmstream doesn't even get the chance to parse that file, so you may need to disable the offending plugin or rename the file (for example this may happen with .asf and foobar).

 When extracting from a bigfile, sometimes internal files don't have an actual name+extension.
 Those should be renamed to its proper/common extension, as the extractor program may guess wrong (like .wav instead of .at3 or .wem).
 If